slatedocs/slate/source/index.html.md

 ## Bulk Disbursement

-Our Bulk disbursement product provides the capability to execute disbursements to multiple beneficiaries with a single xlsx or csv file upload (“Campaign”).
+Our Bulk disbursement product provides the capability to execute disbursements to multiple beneficiaries with a single xlsx or csv file upload ("Campaign") up to 25,000 transactions.
 Bulk disbursement is made through the OY! dashboard, where details regarding the disbursement campaign can be found.
 No technical integration is required to use this product.

 ## Bulk Disbursement - Key Features
 **Overdraft**